spenserblack/gengo/docs/HACKING.md

 to update detection for these.
 For performance reasons, checks that *don't* require reading contents should always be done before checks that *do* read contents.

+### Adding a sample

+This project can test itself on code samples for accuracy.
+Not only that, but the samples can be used in the future to train additional classification methods.
+If you would like to add a sample, add a file to `samples-test/samples/LANGUAGE/`, where `LANGUAGE` is the name of the language as seen in [`languages.yaml`][languages-file].

+When adding a sample:
+- It should preferably be a real-world sample, not a "hello world" example.
+- State where the sample comes from.
+Did you write it?
+Did you copy it from an open-source repository?
+  - If you wrote it yourself, you agree that the sample is licensed under this repository's licenses.
+  - If you copied it from somewhere else, make sure that the code you copied is licensed under the MIT or Apache 2.0 license.

 ## Testing

 Because this project analyzes git revisions, some of the tests are run on